deepyaman/kedro-streaming/README.md

     kedro run --pipeline train
     ```

-6. Run the Kedro pipeline for spinning up the inference engine, which will do predictions on data, as it comes in.
+6. Run the Kedro pipeline for spinning up the inference engine, which will do predictions on data as it comes in.
    The `SparkStreamingDataSet` is defined to read from the `hello-fraud` Kafka topic.
 The pipeline is currently configured
    to print to the console, but various other
    [sinks](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#output-sinks) can be defined.